gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

 - `gardeneruser` original user data [component](https://github.com/gardener/gardener/tree/master/pkg/operation/botanist/component/extensions/operatingsystemconfig/original/components/gardeneruser):
     - The `gardeneruser` [create script](https://github.com/gardener/gardener/blob/master/pkg/operation/botanist/component/extensions/operatingsystemconfig/original/components/gardeneruser/templates/scripts/create.tpl.sh) should be changed into a reconcile script script, and renamed accordingly.
 It needs to be adapted so that the `authorized_keys` file will be updated / overwritten with the current and old SSH public key from the cloud-config user data.
 - Rotation trigger:
-    - once in the maintenance time window
+    - Once in the maintenance time window
     - On demand, by annotating the shoot with `gardener.cloud/operation: rotate-ssh-keypair`
 - On rotation trigger:
     - `gardenlet`